 Once you’ve turned it on, filled the water tank & put beans in the hopper, the initial setup can all be controlled via the app, and the main machine settings are available via the app if you need to change them in the future.

 Overall then, this looks pretty good.
-I think the truth that you can basically turn the machine on from the smartphone app is a positive.
+I think the fact that you can actually turn the machine on from the smartphone app is a positive.

 The not so smart bits

-In theory, I can’t actually see lots of issues with this machine, there are no glaringly obvious issues such as allowing coffee preparation from the app however only once you’ve got up off your backside and turned it on.
+In theory, I can’t really see many issues with this machine, there are no glaringly obvious issues such as allowing coffee preparation from the app but only once you’ve got up off your backside and turned it on.

-There are, however, numerous recurring mentions in the Amazon Reviews concerning the milk temp at the hottest setting being only warm & not hot.
+There are, however, a number of recurring mentions in the Amazon Reviews concerning the milk temp at the hottest setting being only warm & not hot.

-Whether this is just the occasional person like my dad who likes his milkies hotter than the center of the sun, or whether it is an matter with the machine, I can’t be certain, but if you like actually hot milk in your milkies you may need to forget one-touch carafe machines and go for a machine with a manual steam wand which provides you total control over milk temp.
+Whether this is just the occasional person like my dad who likes his milkies hotter than the center of the sun, or whether it is an issue with the machine, I can’t be certain, but if you like really hot milk in your milkies you may need to forget one-touch carafe machines and go for a machine with a manual steam wand which gives you total control over milk temp.

 Check Price - Amazon UK